restatedev/documentation/docs/services/sdk/overview.md

     service: "Greeter",
     instance: new GreeterService(),
 })
-.listen(8000);
+.listen(8080);
 ```

-A Restate service is implemented as defined in the Protobuf service contracts, that are shown below.
+The contract of the gRPC service is defined in the Protobuf service contracts, that are shown below.
 Within the method, the Restate context is retrieved, enabling interaction with Restate (e.g. getting stating, calling other services).
 Finally, the Restate server is set up to serve both methods of the greeter service.